 These four listed assumptions and the progress payment data from the Division of Construction's Contract Administration System were used for the cost comparison analysis.
-The results shown below in Table 3, are segregated by the four major payement project categories.
+The results shown in Table 3 on the next page, are segregated by the four major pavement project categories.